David Noel Bourke: Background

-Early Cult Films
+Early cult films

 The debut movie Last Exit, a low budget underground movie in 2003 which was officially released in the US and Europe.
 The more ambitious, retro-thriller called No Right Turn officially premiered at the CPH:PIX film festival 2009, where the film was nominated to screen twice in the new Danish Talent category.
 No Right Turn was officially released in the US and in Denmark and Sweden to critical acclaim.